 Detailed progress is also available inside each Open Text Response Analysis.

 A response is considered analyzed when the Save button is used on that page of responses.
 Often, the analysis of open text responses is an iterative process.
 On your first pass through the responses, you may just be getting a sense of the information provided by your respondents.
 For responses that are straightforward, you can create buckets and analyze those responses.
 Other responses might not have a clear category at first.

-To skip over a response that you'd like to return to later, do not select any buckets.
+To skip over a response that you would like to return to later, do not select any buckets.
 This will skip you over the response without marking it as analyzed, allowing you to return it later.

 You can also customize your progress view while in an Open Text Response Analysis.
 Click the gear icon and select Only show unanalyzed responses to display and navigate through only responses that have not been analyzed.

 Reporting and Exporting

-So you've bucketed all of your open text responses.
+So you have bucketed all of your open text responses.
 Now what?

 One of the benefits of analyzing your open text responses is the additional reporting functionality you gain!
 Looking at a list of open text responses can be cumbersome, particularly if you have a lot of responses.
 Once you've analyzed an open text question, you can run vertical or horizontal bar charts to get a summary review of your open text analysis categories.

 Open Text Analyzes in Reports